nfisher23/nickolasfisher.com/content/blog/An-Example-Upgrade-and-Rollback-of-a-Deployment-image-in-Kubernetes.md

 ```

 Note that, while I have shown these examples as being in three different yaml files, they could technically all be in one.
-It&#39;s usually easier to keep them more isolated, but if you&#39;re just proving things out/sandboxing, you can do so by separating them with **--**.
+It's usually easier to keep them more isolated, but if you're just proving things out/sandboxing, you can do so by separating them with **--**.

 ## Debugging